JeyoungJung/gatsby-website/content/blog/about-me/index.md

 ---
 title: 'About'
 date: 2020-12-28
 description: Go ahead and edit this file and re-build the site to see your changes. # Add post description (optional)
-img: ./profile.png # Add image post (optional)
+img: about.png # Add image post (optional)
 ---

 Hi!
-My name is Jay, and I am currently a 1B Computer Engineering student at University of Waterloo.
+My name is Jay, I am currently enrolled in Computer Engineering at the University of Waterloo.
-My interest in Computers made me want to learn about it more which is why I chose Computer Engineering.
-Also, to list some of my hobbies, I like to play video games, and enjoy watching movies.
+Initially, I have always had a great intereset in computers.
+This outlet of curioustity fueled my motivation to persue a path of further knowledge in the field of Computer Engineering.
+Over many years of schooling thus far, I have found myself to be dedicated, eager, innovative, and goal-oriented.
+Finally, some of my hobbies include playing/coding video games, watching movies and composing music.

 ![profile](profile.png)